Americas Now | Link TV

 Mexico - Dengue Vaccine (Gerry Hadden) Dengue sickens some 390 million people each year, according to the World Health Organization.
 The tropical disease is spread by mosquitoes and can cause high fever, the chills, vomiting - and in severe cases- hemorrhaging and death.
 There is no cure.
 But now there is a vaccine.
 It's being rolled out in a handful of countries, including Mexico.
 Americas Now correspondent Gerry Hadden reports from Morelos State in Mexico.
 Panama - No Smoking (Harris Whitbeck) - The use of tobacco products is still prevalent in Latin America.

-Many Mexican immigrants joined the US military and fought in wars on behalf of the country.
-But they were soldiers not citizens because they were never officially naturalized.
+Many Mexican immigrants joined the U.S. military and fought in wars on behalf of the country.
+But they were soldiers, not citizens because they were never officially naturalized.
 And they later found out they had no legal protection against being deported if they committed a crime.
-Their supporters say the real crime is how the US government could deport them in the first place after risking their lives to protect and defend the United States.
+Their supporters say the real crime is how the U.S. government could deport them in the first place after risking their lives to protect and defend the country.
 Mike Kirsch reports.